ApexVM/ApexOS/README.md

 ```
 This command flashes the package.deb to your system.

+If you're not familiar with Linux terminal, please install this release and use **Package Manager** to manage your packages.
+All you have to do is type the package name and hit **Install**!
+Yeah, Linux can be easy!

 **WARNING: Flashing untrusted packages may render your system unstable or you may install viruses!
 Please verify source of package. (however Linux doesn't have malware...)**

 ### Using desktop environments